anselm/blox/README.md

 # USE CASES - ongoing

+- [x] Invent some kind of component model; ECS like, below threejs, allow behaviors to decorate generic neutral nodes
-- [x] Formalize a component/ECS friendly portable file format that can fully describe a scene, camera, controls, lights etc
+- [x] Invent a user friendly declarative file format that can fully describe a scene, camera, controls, lights etc
-- [x] Load a gltf into the scene
+- [x] Make an example document that can load up various objects, scene, lights, cameras, gltfs as a nice scene graph

 - [x] Attach kinematic behaviors, bounce, stare, a line etcetera, continue to build out tweening and other behaviors
-- [x] Attach physics
+- [x] Attach physics behaviors
-- [x] Attach physics based joints and constraints
+- [x] Attach physics based joints and constraint behaviors; test basic button like functionality

+- [ ] A button - define a button as raw physics pieces; then try package up a button as a single reuable component
+- [ ] A sensor that sends an event when hit - needs to support kinetic fingers, and audio etc
+- [ ] A lever
+- [ ] A dial
+- [ ] A slider
+- [ ] A carousel
+- [ ] A globe
+- [ ] A deck cards
+- [ ] A text string
+- [ ] A nice card like layout of some information as a composable panel
+- [ ] A piano key behavior
+- [ ] A piano, route the events to an audio thing
+- [ ] A wire to wire things together in a dataflow model visually corresponding to internal event relationships

 - [ ] Some bare bones particle effects
 - [ ] Refine and test a collision and event and scripting system to propagate events and actions